-Similar to Vienna, Budapest enjoyed a thriving coffeehouse culture during the Austro Hungarian Empire.
-Around the turn of the 20th century, more than 500 cafés swarmed across Budapest.
+Like Vienna, Budapest enjoyed a thriving coffeehouse culture during the Austro Hungarian Empire — around the turn of the 20th century, more than 500 cafés swarmed across Budapest.
 Apart from low-priced caffeine, coffeehouses offered a home away from home to the city's fast-growing populace.
-These high-ceilinged spaces became the center of social life—many artists and journalists camped out for the whole day, even directing their mail to their favored café.
+These high-ceilinged spaces were central to social life: Many artists and journalists camped out for the whole day, even directing their mail to their favored café.

 Most coffeehouses shuttered during the communist era (1947-1990).
-The few that reopened since have become popular popular tourist destinations, especially the New York Cafe, with higher-than-average prices points.
-But I do recommend that you visit for a coffee, a cake, and a travel back in time.
+The few that have reopened since quickly became tourist attractions, especially the New York Cafe.
+But I do recommend that you visit them for a coffee, a cake, and a travel back in time.
 If you're also curious about the contemporary "coffeehouses" of Budapest, drop by some of the best specialty coffee shops, too.